 Parker activates engagement through our HPTs, which apply the expertise and perspective of team members who are closest to the product and customer to drive improvement throughout the company.
-Approximately 90% of our people participate in these teams, and more than 6,500 HPTs have already been established worldwide.
+Approximately 93% of our people participate in these teams, and more than 7,116 HPTs have already been established worldwide.
 We closely track our progress toward support of a high performing work environment through our Global Engagement Survey.
-Our fiscal year 2022 survey achieved a 91% response rate with an overall engagement score of 73%, a score which exceeds our key benchmarking data by 2%.
+Our last completed survey, in fiscal year 2022, achieved a 91% response rate with an overall engagement score of 73%, a score which exceeded our key benchmarking data by 2%.